US stocks climb and yields leap on signals the US economy is solid

 A separate report, meanwhile, said fewer U.S. workers applied for unemployment benefits last week, an indication of easing layoffs.

 The Fed’s chair, Jerome Powell, has been insisting that he wants to wait and see how Trump’s tariffs affect the economy and inflation before making its next move.
-While lower rates give a boost to the economy, they can also give inflation more fuel.
+While lower rates give a boost to the economy by making it easier to borrow money, they can also give inflation more fuel.
 And that could be dangerous if Trump’s tariffs are about to send inflation higher.

 Many of Trump’s stiff proposed taxes on imports are currently on pause, but they’re scheduled to kick into effect next week unless Trump reaches deals with other countries to lower them.